<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Fiberglass pool gelcoat application

-How do you redo the gelcoat on your fiberglass pool?
+How to repair gelcoat on a fiberglass pool?

 • It takes a long time to dry and cure.
-Leaving gelcoat to dry in a manufacturing plant is fine.
-Leaving it outside in the elements is not a good idea.
-This is because it needs to be kept at a consistent temperature of about 77 degrees to cure properly, which would be nearly impossible to control outdoors.
+Gelcoat takes time to dry and must cure at a consistent temperature, which would be nearly impossible to control outdoors.

 Take a look at how the gelcoat process is carried out in our River Pools manufacturing plant: